yaouDev/japan-travel-tips/Shopping & Fashion/README.md

 * Sunglasses are rare - lightly-tinted are "in", though.
 * Masks are sometimes worn as a fashion accessory or to hide a no-make up face.
 * Japanese people tend to not wear a scent.
-* Facial hair is uncommon.
+* Facial hair is uncommon (in the workplace, might be more accepted in more eccentric/creative occupations).
-* Baldness is uncommon - usually the hair is trimmed to leave stubble, or if involontary - as a combover.
+* Completely bald heads are uncommon - usually the hair is trimmed to leave stubble, or if involontary - as a combover (or similar).

 ## Related vocabulary